 A pianist performs.

 Open to high school students in grades 9 through 12, this Piano Workshop provides an exclusive opportunity for young artists to work with our distinguished piano faculty.
 The workshop offers a variety of expert instruction including 1-on-1 private piano lessons, peer observation in group class environment, sight-reading sessions, and master classes, as well as an opportunity to experience the art of collaborative piano.
-The week will conclude with a final recital featuring performances by all participants and celebrating their achievement.
+Each week will conclude with a final recital featuring performances by all participants celebrating their achievements.
+Both sessions offer the same experience, so you can pick the week that works best with your summer plans, or attend both for a more robust experience.
+Registration closes Tuesday, July 15, 2025.
+Overnight campers must register by Sunday, June 15, 2025.

 Professional Development Activities

-This summer’s third annual Summer Band Symposium for school band educators and community band directors features Cheryl and Richard Floyd (Austin, TX) as co-clinicians, along with Michael Markowski (2024 Young Band Commission composer).
+This summer’s fourth annual Summer Band Symposium for school band educators and community band directors features Julie Giroux (“Texas Grad 4” Band Composition; Four Minutes).
 Registration fee includes buffet lunch; parking optional.
 Participants are encouraged to play in the Symposium’s Reading Band during morning and afternoon sessions.
+More information and registration coming soon!

 Questions?